Wildlife encounters in New Zealand & Australia

 Meeting koalas, quolls and more at Cape Otway, Australia

 We stayed at the Great Ocean Ecolodge, a wonderful retreat heavily involved in wildlife conservation.
 One evening, I saw a movement in the grass by one of the lodge’s buildings.
-It turned out to be a koala, and it was heading straight towards us (by the way, they’re much faster than you’d expect).
+It turned out to be a koala, and it was heading straight toward us (by the way, they’re much faster than you’d expect).
 It scampered past, then disappeared up a tree.

 On another day, I drew back the curtains to a crowd of 20 to 30 kangaroos hopping and boxing on the lawn outside our room.
 Later, we saw the lodge’s rare and vicious tiger quolls (we were advised to keep our fingers well away from them).